mantik-ai/tutorials/tutorials/user_guide.md

 The arguments to the `submit_run` method are specified as follows:
  - `experiment_id`: Experiment ID under which to store the run and access it in the UI.
- - `mlproject path`: Path to mlproject.
-For more information [see mlprojects section](#mlproject-setup).
+ - `mlproject path`: Path to MLproject.
+For more information [see MLprojects section](#mlproject-setup).
  - `mlflow_parameters`: Mapping of parameters and values handed over to mlproject.
 For more information [see here](https://www.mlflow.org/docs/latest/projects.html#specifying-parameters).
  - `backend_config_path`: Path to the backend configuration file, relative to `mlproject_path`.
 For more information on the backend configuration see [backend configuration section](#backend-configuration).
- - `entry_point`: Entry point to run for the given mlproject.
+ - `entry_point`: Entry point to run for the given MLproject.
 For more information [see here](https://www.mlflow.org/docs/latest/projects.html#running-projects).

 The response contains experiment and run id, so that you can find your runs easily in the UI.